Angus-95/cyclistic_data_sep25_aug26/README.md

 3. Physical Discount Codes.
    We should put physical QR code posters linking to membership discount codes at the stations most frequented by casual users.
 Casual users already use cyclistic products, so we should make becoming a member as simple as possible.
 Simply creating an opportunity will increase conversion rates.

-The presentation to be given to shareholders can be found here LINK

 ## Future Analysis